Breaking the Dimensional Barrier: Dynamic Portfolio Choice with Parameter Uncertainty via Pontryagin Projection: Coupling stage 1 and stage 2: residual projection and interactive distillation

 \section{Coupling stage~1 and stage~2: residual projection and interactive distillation}

 We keep the ex--ante objective \eqref{eq:exante-objective-section3} and the $\theta$-blind deployability constraint throughout.
-Stage~2 is \emph{not} a separate optimization problem: it is a (warm-started) post-processing map that reuses the current stage~1 policy as a warm-up control, estimates the projection ingredients under this warm-up policy, and then applies the $q$-aggregated Pontryagin projection as a deterministic transformation of the policy.
-Concretely, stage~2 takes $\pi^{\mathrm{warm}}$ as input, runs BPTT/Monte Carlo under frozen $\theta\sim q$ to estimate the adjoint blocks required for the Hamiltonian gradient, aggregates them across $\theta$, and outputs a single deployable $\theta$-blind rule $\widehat\pi^{\mathrm{agg,mix}}$ (Section~\ref{subsec:ppgdpo-uncertainty}).
+Stage~2 is \emph{not} a separate optimization problem: it is a (warm-started) post-processing map that reuses the current stage~1 policy as a warm-up control, estimates projection ingredients under this warm-up policy, and then applies a $q$-aggregated Pontryagin projection as a deterministic transformation.